-Troubleshooting manuals and Two golden rules that mechanics follow.
+Troubleshooting manuals and two golden rules that professional mechanics follow.
 Mark here with some advice on finding and reading repair diagrams.
-The first challenge you will face is finding the right diagnostic chart for the vehicle that you're working on.
+The first challenge you'll face is finding the right diagnostic chart for the vehicle you're working on.

 for mechanics and shops.
 They created a DIY repair product to allow